mvdbosch/AtosInnovatos2017/README.md

 # AtosInnovatos2017
 This repository contains the source code of the Data Analytics App used at the Atos Innovatos Plaza 2017 event.
-The app is based on a public dataset and is used for demo purposes.
+The app is based on a public dataset and is ONLY used for (public) demo purposes.

 # Installation instructions
 This app is based on R & Shiny.
-It has been designed to run from a local Rstudio installation, as it is presented in the demo.
+It has been designed to run from a local Rstudio installation on a laptop, as it is presented in the demo.
 In case you want to run this app on a Shiny server, some small modifications will need to happen.

-* Please clone this github repository to your local machine
+* Please clone this github repository to your local machine ( https://github.com/mvdbosch/AtosInnovatos2017.git )

 * Open the  project from your Rstudio environment.

-* Open the file "Atos_Innovatos2017.R" and click on the "Run App" button on the top right.
+* Open the file **"Atos_Innovatos2017.R"** and click on the **"Run App"** button on the top right.

 ![How to run the app](https://github.com/mvdbosch/AtosInnovatos2017/blob/master/www/HowToRun.jpg)